uzair777-dev/habit_tracker/IMPLEMENTATION_COMPLETE.md

 ## IMPLEMENTATION COMPLETE

-All habit scheduling features have been fully implemented.
+All habit scheduling features have been fully implemented [^kinda].
 Here's what's ready:

 ---